ScienceParkStudyGroup/rna-seq-lesson/_episodes/04-bioinformatic-workflow.md

-The trimming and quality filtering will be done with trimmomatic.
+The trimming and quality filtering will be done with **trimmomatic**.
 In the programm the following arguments can be used.

 | step   | meaning |